T1000-Swift-Hail/PROJECT-3_Revision/README.md

 ### Project Description :
 GamesWorld App, It i
 An App that have video games reviews.
-Helps  users which called "gamers" to choose which game to play ^^.
+Helps  users  to choose which game to play ^^.

 ### Features List :
-#### As A user"Gamer" I should be able to do the following:
+#### As A user I should be able to do the following:
 - Regisere and login.
 - Browsing games with its details.
 - Rate and write comment for each game.